 This was a very full day of museums and sightseeing!
 First, we went to the Palace de la Concorde and walked to the LOURVE (!!!) where we were delighted to find out that we fit into the age group that gets in for Freeeee! yay! :) We saw a lot of classic pieces, including (of course) the Mona Lisa.

-Musse Orangerie, where I got to soak up a lot of Monet.
+Then we walked to the Musse Orangerie, where I got to soak up a lot of Monet.
 They had to oval rooms with four large Monet's each curved around the walls.
 We were surrounded by beautiful Impressionism.
 I was in heaven.

 Then we strolled over to the Isle de Saint Louis and Pont Nuef (and saw lots of neat vendors along the way).
 Then we went down the island to the Saint Chappelle, which is full of beautiful stained glass--it was like being in a jewel box.

-Notre Dame.
+After that, we went to Notre Dame.
 It was big.
 Patrick (who's dad is a Notre Dame--college--alumnus) especially liked it.

-Pont Nuef, where we sat for a while under the bridge along the water and then rested in the little park for a while.
+Then we went back to Pont Nuef, where we sat for a while under the bridge along the water and then rested in the little park for a while.
 We were so wiped out from all the walking we'd done at that point that we both fell asleep on the bench for a short moment!
 It was very restful and romantic though--greenery and flowers in the trees all around us, benches to sit on, the river floating by, and birds singing... it was pretty sweet. :)

 After that we walked more along the river, got some dinner (that was unfortunately not very tasty), and then went to see the Eiffel Tower at dark.
 Once there we had to wait around for the Tower to start twinkling--luckily we were entertained for a bit by some street dancers with good music.
 Finally, we saw the tower light up.
 It was beautiful.